This Dead Men Tell No Tales review was made after playing the game four times.

 - While we did have a pretty good time playing Dead Men Tell No Tales, it was noticeable right away that this game felt very similar to other co-op board games we’ve played.
 One game that immediately came to mind was Flash Point: Fire Rescue, which has similar fire-spreading and fire-fighting mechanics but, in my groups opinion, is a better all-around experience.

-Unfortunately my group was a bit underwhelmed by our experiences with Dead Men Tell No Tales.
+Unfortunately my group was a bit underwhelmed by Dead Men Tell No Tales.
 Some of the mechanics are solid and the artwork is fantastic, but it simply didn’t wow us enough to stay in our game rotation.
 Some of that had to do with the randomness, but it mostly came down not being very satisfied with the experience once the game was over.
 It has the feel of games like Flash Point and Pandemic, but just about everyone in my group would rather play those games if we had to choose.

 Just because it wasn’t a hit for my group doesn’t mean that your group won’t enjoy it. if you are interested in pirate board games and want a very tough challenge, you might get a kick out of Dead Men Tell No Tales.